 Marek’s disease is caused by a viral infection and will cause the birds pupils to be shaped irregularly leading to Iritis Blindness.
 It could also possibly lead to cancer.
 This can be prevented with a veterinary vaccination.

 Interestingly, if a breeding bird is deficient in Vitamin E the result might be a blind-at-birth, chick.
 Vitamin A is necessary to help bird’s eye’s tear and for proper pigmentation.
-This is where engineered foods a.k.a. pellet bird foods are able to ensure that your bird gets all the necessary vitamins without guess work.
-If your bird is on all seed diet, we strongly recommend supplementing it with a multipurpose vitamin from Avitech.
+This is where engineered foods a.k.a. pellet bird foods are able to ensure that your bird gets all the necessary vitamins without guesswork.

 Recommendations for dealing with a blind or disabled bird

 A customer of ours is rescuing a blind Senegal parrot and reached out to us for advice.
-Here’s our recommendations.
+Here are our recommendations.

-It goes without saying wing clipping is mandatory for blind birds but It’s important to remember that birds use their wings for balance while on their feet (another check mark in the column for keeping sighted birds flighted) so with an impaired ability to maintain balance (clipped wings) having flat perchesplaced low in the cage will also help.
-Keeping things low in the cage is a good rule generally speaking, so accidental falls have low impact.
-If the bird goes higher in the cage take that as demonstration of confidence you’ve instilled in the bird.
+It goes without saying wing clipping is mandatory for blind birds but It’s important to remember that birds use their wings for balance while on their feet (another checkmark in the column for keeping sighted birds flighted) so with an impaired ability to maintain balance (clipped wings) having flat perches placed low in the cage will also help.
+Keeping things low in the cage is a good rule, generally speaking, so accidental falls have low impact.
+If the bird goes higher in the cage take that as a demonstration of confidence you’ve instilled in the bird.